paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/analysis/ISO-19011-conformity-assessment-checklist.md

 Results: no implementation reports; no evaluation documents; no systematic Plan-tracking documentation.
 The only documents located were emails to the applicant stating that no implementation report exists.

+Attachment D of the TGA’s OAIC submission (20 September 2024, MR22/00538, Attachment D: contemporaneous TRIM search records) contains the search records compiled by TGA officers during the OAIC-directed TRIM searches.
+One search officer recorded in real time: “I have been unable to find any relevant documents in this search.
+If you have any other suggestions for search terms, I will conduct further searches as necessary.”
+This is not legal argument or institutional response — it is an unguarded operational statement from someone actually conducting the search, expressing genuine uncertainty about where to look.
+Contemporaneous operational records of this kind are among the most valuable documents in a forensic evidentiary record because they capture the searcher’s candid position at the moment of the search, before any institutional position is formed.

 Gaps identified:

 1. **AusVaxSafety omission.** The TGA acknowledged the Strategy 2.4 commitment to collaborate with AusVaxSafety but did not use "AusVaxSafety" as a search term.
 No documented bridge was found between the survey responses and the signals and actions.